regnerjr/DismissKeyboardByScrolling/Readme.md

 UIApplication.sharedApplication().sendAction("message:", to: nil, from: nil, forEvent: nil)
 ```

 OK cool we can send `message:` to the first responder, but what should our function do.
-We need the first responder to receive this message and to do something? probably return self so we can get a reference to it.
+We need the first responder to receive this message and then do something? probably return self so that we can get a reference to it.

-We also want this to be callable from anywhere so we will make it a class function on `UIResponder`.
+We also want this function to be callable from anywhere so we will make it a class function on `UIResponder`.
 It should also return us a responder so that we can end editing on that responder.
+Now that we can find and message the first responder.
+We need a reference to it, so we can determine its frame and detect whether it is still on screen.

 ```swift
 extension UIResponder  {